 - 3.3.1 For any new steel fitted during refurbishment, remove weld spatter and grind sharp edges and uneven welds until smooth. - 3.3.2 Fresh water wash to remove all dirt and contamination as necessary.
-Degrease area according to SSPC-SP1 solvent cleaning. - 3.3.3 Grit blast the entire tank to ISO Standard ISO 8501-1 (2007) Sa2 minimum and progress to 3.3.5.
-For water jetting, progress to 3.3.4. - 3.3.4 Water jet the designated repair areas to a minimum of International Paint Hydroblasting Standard HB2.
-Refer to section 4.9 of this procedure for detailed water jetting instructions.
-It is permissible for the water jetted areas to be allowed to flash rust to HB2M prior to application of Intershield 300HS.
-If measurement of salt contamination is to be carried out, see section 3.4 of this procedure.
-If not, progress to 3.3.5. - 3.3.5 Upon completion of the blasting, and after inspection by the Contractor Quality Control Department, the International Paint Technical Service Representative will also inspect the whole area and mark up any substandard areas. - 3.3.6 All marked areas shall be brought up to the specified standard of preparation.
-The whole blasted area is to be vacuum cleaned to remove dust and contamination. - 3.3.7 Apply the coating scheme as specified in section 2.2 of this procedure.
-Observe the specified, maximum and minimum dry film thickness. - Stripe coats should be applied to areas itemised in section 5.13 of this procedure. - When hard dry, each full coat and each stripe coat is to be inspected by the International Paint Technical Service Representative. - Prior to application of subsequent coats, ensure surfaces are clean and dry after stripe coating and inspection procedures. - 3.3.8 Once the full system has been applied, and has been accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.3.9 Any areas of under thickness are to be brought up to the minimum thickness specified. - 3.3.10 It is recommended that completed tanks are "water tested" to highlight any pinholes or mechanical damages in the tank coating that are difficult to detect by normal visual inspection.
+Degrease area according to SSPC-SP1 solvent cleaning. - 3.3.3 Grit blast the entire tank to ISO Standard ISO 8501-1 (2007) $Sa2^{1}/{2}$ - 3.3.4 Upon completion of the blasting, and after inspection by the Contractor Quality Control Department, the International Paint Technical Service Representative will also inspect the whole area and mark up any substandard areas. - 3.3.5 All marked areas shall be brought up to the specified standard of preparation.
+The whole blasted area is to be vacuum cleaned to remove dust and contamination. - 3.3.6 Apply the coating scheme as specified in section 2.2 of this procedure.
+Observe the specified, maximum and minimum dry film thickness.

+Stripe coats should be applied to areas itemised in section 5.12 of this procedure.

+When hard dry, each full coat and each stripe coat is to be inspected by the International Paint Technical Service Representative.

+Prior to application of subsequent coats, ensure surfaces are clean and dry after stripe coating and inspection procedures.

+- 3.3.7 Once the full system has been applied, and has been accepted by the Contractor Quality Control Department, the International Paint Technical Service Representative will check the dry film thickness. - 3.3.8 Any areas of under thickness are to be brought up to the minimum thickness specified. - 3.3.9 It is recommended that completed tanks are "water tested" to highlight any pinholes or mechanical damages in the tank coating that are difficult to detect by normal visual inspection.
 Any defective areas identified are to be repaired in accordance with the recommendations of the International Paint Technical Service representative.
-Refer to section 5.15 for details.
+Refer to section 5.13 for details.